Varieties of French

 Varieties of the French language are spoken in France and around the world.
 The Francophones of France generally use Metropolitan French (spoken in Paris and considered standard) although some also use regional dialects or varieties such as Meridional French.
 In Europe outside France there are Belgian French, Swiss French, and in Italy Aostan French.
-In Canada, French is an official language along with English; the two main dialects of French in Canada are Quebec French and Acadian French.
-Standard French (eg. used by Anglophones speaking French or by Francophones in Canada using a different dialect) is also commonly grouped as Canadian French.
+In Canada, French is an official language along with English; the two main dialects of French in Canada are Canadian French and Acadian French.
+Standard French (e.g. used by Anglophones speaking French or by Francophones in Canada using a different dialect) is also commonly grouped as Canadian French.
 In Lebanon, French was an official language until 1941 and the main dialect spoken there is Lebanese French or Levantine French.
 Levantine French was also spoken by Sephardic Jews in Salonica, Istanbul and Smyrna, by Armenians and Greek bourgeois in the urban centres of Asia Minor, by Syrian Catholics and Melkites in Aleppo and Beirut.

 Note that the discussion here refers to varieties of the French language, not to the Romance sister languages (sometimes considered dialects) of French spoken in France (e.g. Picard, Limousin, Gascon, etc.; for these languages see: Langues d'oïl, Francoprovençal, Occitan and languages of France).
 See also French-based creole languages, which are also considered separate languages.

 Africa

 French is an administrative language and is commonly but unofficially used in the Maghreb states, Mauritania, Algeria, Morocco and Tunisia.
-As of 2006, an estimated 115 million African people spread across 31 African countries can speak French either as a first or second language, mostly as a secondary language, making Africa the continent with the most French speakers in the world.
+As of 2023, an estimated 350 million African people spread across 34 African countries can speak French either as a first or second language, mostly as a secondary language, making Africa the continent with the most French speakers in the world.
 While there are many varieties of African French, common features include the use of an alveolar trill and use of borrowed words from local languages.
 Many dialects of French found in the continent of Africa are highly influenced by the native languages that are spoken in each respective country.
 Two examples of the various dialects of African French are Abidjan French, or more broadly Ivorian French, and Kinshasa French.